grafana/grafana/docs/sources/tutorials/alerting-get-started/index.md

 <!-- INTERACTIVE ignore START -->

 {{ <admonition type="tip">}}
-Before you dive in, remember that you can [explore advanced topics like alerts and notification routing](http://grafana.com/tutorials/alerting-get-started-pt2/) in the second part of this guide.
+Before you dive in, remember that you can [explore advanced topics like alert instances and notification routing](http://grafana.com/tutorials/alerting-get-started-pt2/) in the second part of this guide.
 {{ </admonition >}}

 <!-- INTERACTIVE ignore END -->

 {{< docs/ignore >}}

-Before you dive in, remember that you can [explore advanced topics like alerts and notification routing](http://grafana.com/tutorials/alerting-get-started-pt2/) in the second part of this guide.
+Before you dive in, remember that you can [explore advanced topics like alert instances and notification routing](http://grafana.com/tutorials/alerting-get-started-pt2/) in the second part of this guide.

 {{< /docs/ignore >}}